-You can share with people whose addresses are outside your organization, but you'll see a warning.
+If you share with people whose addresses are outside your organization, you'll see a warning.

 Optionally, you can modify the message.

-To allow your colleagues to reshare your dashboard with others, check Allow recipients to share your dashboard.
+To let your colleagues reshare your dashboard with others, check Allow recipients to share your dashboard.

 Power BI sends an email invitation with a link to the shared dashboard.
-Clicking the link adds the dashboard to your colleague's Power BI service.
-They go to the Shared with me list page to see all the dashboards shared with them.
-They can select your name to see the ones you've shared.
+Clicking the link adds the dashboard to your recipients' Shared with me list page.
+They can select your name to see all the dashboards you've shared.

 The sharing experience is different for people outside your organization.
 See When you share with people outside your organization below for details.

-To see who you've already shared the dashboard with, select Access.
+To see who you've already shared the dashboard with, in the Share dashboard dialog box select Access.

 People outside your organization are listed as Guest.

 In general, you and your colleagues see the same data in the dashboard.
 Thus, if you have permissions to see more data than they do, they'll be able to see all your data in your dashboard.
-However, if row-level security (RLS) is applied to the dataset underlying a dashboard, then the credentials of each person are used to determine which data he or she can access.
+However, if row-level security (RLS) is applied to the dataset underlying a dashboard, then the credentials of every person are used to determine which data they can access.